7shi/dante-la-el/README.md

 # dante-la-el

-Textualization of the Latin and Ancient Greek translations of Dante's Divine Comedy
+Textualization of the translations of Dante's Divine Comedy in Latin, Greek, and other languages.

+AI analysis and translation are also included.

 ## Source